Musician Guide¶

 Opening Files¶

-.hlsHelix setlists;.hlxsingle Helix presets.
+.hlsHelix setlists;.hlxsingle Helix presets;.pgsPod Go setlists;.pgpsingle Pod Go presets.

 A setlist shows multiple preset rows.
 A single preset shows one row and needs a

-Helix during measurement.
+processor during measurement.

 Workflows: